You made the

 Wedding Party Portraits

-Bride and Groom Portraits
+Bride & Groom Portraits

 Reception